This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Where to stay

-Mahamaya Resort is a boutique eco-hotel on the northwest coast of the island, which blends perfectly in with its surroundings.
-The name Mahamaya means “ultimate paradise”, and that it truly is.
 This is affordable luxury done in an understated kind of way.
 Stay in of the pool suites right off the beach for about 2.3 million Rp. / $170 a night.
 The vibe is super romantic, so it’s the perfect place for honeymooners and other couples alike.

 Seri Resort Gili Meno is a more affordable option located northeast on the island.
-With bright and cleans rooms, a huge pool and incredible views, this place offers good value for money.
+With bright and clean rooms, a huge pool and incredible views, this place offers good value for money.
 You can stay in a straw hut with a shared bathroom for 450k or in a suite with a garden view for 900k a night.
-Remember to check online to get some great discounts, especially during low season.
+Remember to check online to get some great discounts, especially during the low season.

 You should definitely book your accommodation in advance as the little island fills up quickly, especially during high season.